ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/modules/index.md

 [[note]]
 | It's important to note that when a module is added via the `modules` property, this module will be available to all other instances of the Grid created afterwards.
 This will produce the same behaviour as registering modules globally by calling `ModuleRegistry.registerModules()`.
-| This means that you can't limit the functionality of specific grid instances based on whether or not you've registered a particular module for that specific grid.
+| This means that you can't limit the functionality of specific grid instances based on whether you've registered a particular module for that specific grid.
 If a module was already registered by any one AG Grid instance, it is available to all AG Grid instances created subsequently.
 | To control features per grid use the relevant [Grid Property](/grid-properties/).

 ## Core Modules